 Help: The Red Hook Youth Court links young people and their families to services such as counseling, and provides workshops to help youths make better decisions and avoid future involvement with the justice system.

 Leadership: The Red Hook Youth Court teaches young people how to be leaders.
 Members are trained in group-decision making, critical thinking and public speaking.
 The program provides a positive opportunity for young people to engage with judges, lawyers, criminal justice officials and the court system.
 In addition to this, youths who have successfully gone through the youth court program as respondents are encouraged to become members.

-In 2011, Red Hook Youth Court heard 146 cases.
-Over 90 percent of respondents completed their sanctions as ordered, including 800 hours of community service.
-Every year, more than 30 young people serve as judges, jurors and advocates.
+In 2013, Red Hook Youth Court heard 146 cases.
+Together, respondents and members completed over 700 hours of community service.
+Every year, approximately 30 young people serve as judges, jurors and advocates.

 The Red Hook Youth Court was launched in 1998, and takes cases from local neighborhoods such as Red Hook, Park Slope, Sunset Park, Gowanus, Cobble Hill, Windsor Terrace, and Wyckoff.
 Red Hook Youth Court partners include the Kings County District Attorney’s Office and Good Shepherd’s Services, Red Hook’s largest social service provider.
 Other partners include the New York Police Department, Legal Aid Society, Visitation Church, the New York City Department of Probation, Brooklyn Law Department, Brooklyn Defenders Service, the New York City Housing Authority, Brooklyn Bar Association, the Urban Assembly School for Law and Justice, New York City Parks Department, Brooklyn Greenway Initiative and Groundswell Community Mural Project.